Faculty Stats: On This Page You'll Find the Answers to the Following Questions

-Alfred University, with 12 students for every one instructional faculty member, has more professors per student than the national average, which is 14 students for every one instructor.
-This student to faculty ratio is one of the common metrics used to gauge the amount of teaching resources a school provides for its students, and therefore, the individualized attention or quality of instruction the student might receive.
+Alfred University, with 12 students for every instructional faculty member, has more professors per student than the national average, which is 14 students for every one instructor.
+This student to faculty ratio is one of the standard metrics used to gauge the number of teaching resources a school provides for its students, and therefore, the individualized attention or quality of instruction the student might receive.

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by Alfred University as primarily performing research or public service.

 |Not on Tenure Track / No Tenure System||47||16||31||34.0%|

 Do You Like Being Taught by Full-Time Teachers?
 Then You're Picking the Right School.